Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Introduction

+\begin{itemize} \item Robust Mode Connectivity (RMC): We propose RMC to construct paths between adversarially trained models, yielding intermediate models with high robustness to diversified $\ell_p$ perturbations.
+We further introduce Self-Robust Mode Connectivity (SRMC) to accelerate endpoint generation, improving the training efficiency of RMC.
+(See Figures~\ref{fig: adv_mc}, \ref{fig: rmc_vgg16_cifar100}, \ref{fig: adv_self_rmc}) \item RMC-Based Optimization: We extend RMC to a multi-stage population-based optimization framework that further improves robustness by selecting optimal models across multiple RMC units.
+(Figures~\ref{fig: adv_mc_opt1}, \ref{fig: adv_mc_opt12}, \ref{fig: adv_mc_opt2}) \item Efficient Robust Mode Connectivity (ERMC): We propose ERMC, a theoretically grounded method combining $\ell_1$ and $\ell_\infty$ robustness via mode connectivity and ensemble learning, to enhance the efficiency of the RMC-Based Optimization.
+(Figure~\ref{fig: adv_self_rmc2}) \item Comprehensive Evaluation: We conduct extensive experiments demonstrating that RMC, RMC-based optimization, and ERMC significantly outperform existing methods in achieving diversified $\ell_p$ robustness.
+(Table~\ref{tab: main}) \end{itemize}

 The rest of this article is organized as follows.
 Section~\ref{sec: related_work} introduces related works on defenses against diversified $\ell_p$ norm perturbations and population-based neural network learning.
 In Section~\ref{sec: pre}, we provide the definition of diversified $\ell_p$ robustness, and give introductions to adversarial attack, adversarial training, and mode connectivity.
 Sections~\ref{sec: rmc} and \ref{sec: opt} introduce the two phases of the proposed mode connectivity-oriented adversarial defense.
 The RMC method is presented in Section~\ref{sec: rmc}.
-The RMC-based optimization and SRMC are proposed in Section~\ref{sec: opt}.
+The RMC-based optimization is proposed in Section~\ref{sec: opt}, and is enhanced by the ERMC method introduced in Section~\ref{sec: ermc} to improve its efficiency.
 Section~\ref{sec: exp} shows the experimental results.
 Section~\ref{sec: conclusion} concludes the article.